spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-spryker-core-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the specified request data fields are sanitized in the logs.
+Make sure the specified request data fields are sanitized in the logs.

 {% endinfo_block %}

-You can optionally disallow logging of specific tags, for example to disallow logging of `user_logged_in` tags:
+2. Optional: Disallow logging of specific tags.
+Example of disallowing logging of `user_logged_in` tags:

 **config/Shared/config_default.php**